AvishkaBS/YT_Downloader/README.md

 # Scrap-Go YouTube downloader

-    Scrap-Go YouTube downloader is a web application (software as a service) hosted in the Google cloud platform (PaaS -Platform as a service). the app is hosted in Google cloud and users can connect it over the internet.
+    Scrap-Go YouTube downloader is a web application (software as a service) hosted in the Google cloud platform (PaaS -Platform as a service).

+        Fast and easy to use.
+        Completely free and users do not need any installations.
+        No viruses, spyware or malware.
+        All modern platforms supported.

+    the app is hosted in Google cloud and users can connect it over the internet.
 Once a user has logged in to the web application following screen will appear.

    ![Picture1](https://user-images.githubusercontent.com/98567144/154829648-8312a1db-720f-4f26-8850-ebadf8fc25cd.png)